peterantypas/maiana/README.md

 The GPS is a GlobalTop "LadyBird" unit, but any decent GPS module with NMEA and PPS output should work.

-The RF board incorporates an external bandpass / LNA (NXP BGA2869) and a Skyworks 66100 front end (PA/switch).

-The new 4-layer PCB incorporates a 2 Watt (+33dBm) PA powered by the very inexpensive NXP AFT0SMS003N MOSFET ($1.60 each at retail).
+The new 4-layer board incorporates an external bandpass / LNA (NXP BGA2869) and an Skyworks RF switch.
+There is now a 2 Watt (+33dBm) PA powered by the very inexpensive NXP AFT0SMS003N MOSFET ($1.60 retail).

 Persistent station data (MMSI, call sign, name, dimensions, etc) is supposed to live at a high page in Flash, way beyond the application and bootloader code boundaries.